 Rectovaginal endometriosis is less common than endometriosis in the ovaries or the lining of the abdomen.
-According to a review in the International Journal of Women’s Health, rectovaginal endometriosis affects up to 37 percent of women with endometriosis.
+According to a review in the International Journal of Women’s Health, rectovaginal endometriosis affects up to of women with endometriosis.

 Some symptoms of rectovaginal endometriosis are the same as other types of endometriosis.